 There are a lot of tourist attractions outside Baguio City and one of which is BenCab Museum located in Tuba, Benguet.
-This art gallery houses myriad of contemporary Filipino Art which gives value to the cultural heritage of the Cordillera.
+This art gallery houses hundreds of contemporary Filipino Art which gives value to the cultural heritage of the Cordillera.
 Let me share with you our experience and review, and how to get to in this beautiful museum.
-(Post updated: May 14, 2019)
+(Post updated: September 18, 2019)

 Going Beyond the City and My Love for Museums

 Many travelers love to visit Baguio City and its accessibility to a number of tourist destinations is truly inviting.
 My love for museums started when I visited Pinto Art Museum in Antipolo City a few years back.
 I’m just fond of learning new things especially about the history of a certain region and the story behind every artwork.
 Before our short vacation, I didn’t know that there’s also a museum in Baguio City.
 I never heard of BenCab Museum before which sparked interest the first time I knew it.
 Nevertheless, we included BenCab Museum Baguio in our itinerary and bolted down to Asin Road in Tuba, Benguet.

 Visiting this tourist spot is easy and I recommend two ways in traveling to this museum.
 Here’s the map for reference:

 If you have a private vehicle, I recommend Google Maps for navigation.
 Just key in your destination, which is BenCab Museum, and follow the directions.
 You need a stable internet connection though in order to use the app.
 Otherwise, you can also download a section of the map for you to use the app offline.

 Our team used this method.
 We went to the terminal in Kayang Street and took a jeep going to Asin Road.
 The Jeepney Terminal is located at the west side of Baguio City Hall.
 The fare costs around PHP 13 and the ride only took around 30 minutes.
 We alighted at the Jeepney Terminal in Asin Road and walked a few meters going to the museum.